-Volunteering as a visitor is challenging and often stressful.
-For this reason, qualities such as emotional maturity, empathy and impartiality are more valuable to us than any previous experience.
-To cope with the demands of visiting, volunteers must have clearly defined boundaries and a realistic understanding of their own limitations.
-GDWG visitors come from many walks of life, are of every age and from different cultural and professional backgrounds.
-There are five steps to becoming a visitor:
+Visits are a lifeline for many people in detention.
+Volunteering as a visitor is challenging but also rewarding.
+For this reason, qualities such as empathy and impartiality are more valuable to us than any previous experience.
+Volunteers must have clearly defined boundaries and a realistic understanding of their own limitations.

 Our volunteers come from the following catchment areas – Brighton, Crawley, Reigate/Redhill, Horsham, and Oxted/East Grinstead.
-Local support groups are held every six to eight weeks in each of these areas, to enable visitors to share their experiences with each other.
-In addition, our four members of staff are on hand during office hours to help with any worries visitors may have concerning the detainee they are visiting.
+Local support groups are held every six weeks in each of these areas, to enable visitors to share their experiences with each other.
+In addition, our staff are on hand during office hours to help with any worries visitors may have concerning the person they are visiting.

 If you live in another part of the country and would like to become a visitor, please contact AVID, who can advise you further.

 Our Advocacy and Support volunteers provide vital support to detainees, assisting with new enquiries from people detained and helping with casework support.
 Typical responsibilities are:

 Responding to messages and answering faxes and telephone calls from people in detention

 Responding to initial needs and prioritising urgent cases

 Explaining the role of GDWG to new detainees who contact us and gaining their trust

 Liaising with solicitors and other professionals – such as doctors and social workers

 Assisting staff in running drop-ins and with follow-up